 One thing that has been interesting to watch unfold is the audience reactions to the ending.
 It has been largely negative, especially with more than one million people signing a petition to have the ending remade.
 I’m not sure what it is about petitions that make people think they’ll get what they want, but every time the audience seems unsatisfied with something in the media, a petition pops up.
 It happened with Star Wars The Last Jedi, and here it is, happening again.
 And I think it’s good to be passionate about something, but then there is this thing called audience entitlement, where, because the audience is so invested in something they feel they have some right over how it inevitably ends.
 They feel that they are right, and things should be altered to fit what ‘they’ envision as the proper ending.

 In some ways there is truth to this – once a story is out there in the world and being consumed by others, the author(s) can no longer control how it is going to be received or interpreted.
 We make all the stories we consume our own based on our expectations, interests, and experiences.
-But does that mean that we can publicly criticize the people who worked hard on it, and disrespect a show we enjoy so much?
+But does that mean that we can publicly criticize the people who worked hard on it, and disrespect a show we once enjoyed so much?
 That’s the part of it that makes me uncomfortable.
 When people let a few unsatisfying episodes diminish the impact of an entire series.

 While this wasn’t my favourite season, and it didn’t end at all how I expected, I still loved the show.
 I think it’s important to be critical of what we watch and read, especially of the things we love, but sometimes I think that passion goes too far.
-It’s almost been uncomfortable to watch other fans write off the series as a whole because of one rushed series of episodes.
+It’s uncomfortable to watch other fans write off the series as a whole because of one rushed series of episodes.

 My Final Thoughts